derrowap/derrowap.github.io/README.md

 			clicked on, the drop down stays there, make this go away.
 		</li>
 		<li>
-			Give link to resume on linked in if embedded resume can't open
+			<del>Give link to resume on linked in if embedded resume can't open</del>
 		</li>
 		<li>
 			Possibly rephrase About Me descriptions
 		</li>
 		<li>
-			Have this be sourced on my own domain, maybe derrow-pinion.com ?
+			<del>Have this be sourced on my own domain, maybe derrow-pinion.com</del>
 		</li>
 		<li>
 			If time allows, add a new page to website that has table of contents to